pxb1988/dex2jar/README.md

 And the output file will be `apk_to_decompile-dex2jar.jar`.

 ## Need help ?
-send email to dex2jar@googlegroups.com

-or post on issue trackers list above.
+post on issue trackers list above.

 ## License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)